 Once you have generated or submitted a report, view that report by clicking on the hyperlink.

-This will open up an on screen version of the report you are attempting to save.
-Click either Print Report in the left hand menu, or Print on the right of the screen:
+This will open an on-screen version of the report you are attempting to save.
+Click either 'Print Report' in the left-hand menu, or 'Print' on the right of the screen:

 Once you have selected print, the print options box should appear.
 Depending on your set-up, you will be able to save as a PDF or XPS file.